Marketing your Wool

 Posted: May 11, 2011

 Most sheep in the United States get shorn in the spring.
 We want to harvest the wool in spring when it is at its highest quality and before the hot weather hits, so our ewes are more comfortable.
-Consequently, once we shear our wool, we need to think about selling it.

 The large flocks in the western part of the country have the luxury of dealing directly with wool buyers because they harvest enough tonnage to attract a bid.
 Shepherds in the East generally have small flocks, and, consequently, don’t produce enough wool to interest a woolen mill or wool broker.
 That’s where Wool Pools come in.